 An esbit tab is about .50 each.
 Even with bulk discounts, it is still much more expensive than other fuels.
 If you do a retail resupply of .50 per tab, that’s $5 for 10 meals.
 Multiply that figure by a thru-hike!
 Even a discount rate of “only” .25 each makes Esbit expensive compared to the other fuels.

 Resupply on a long haul can be problematic as not many places stock Esbit.
 As with canisters, careful planning can mitigate this problem.
-Unlike canisters, Esbit is safe to mail.
-No special forms or packaging needed.
+Similar regulations for mailing canisters applies to Esbit.
 Since Esbit can eat through plastic, a foil lined ziplock is suggested to carry the fuel.
 The ziplock also helps prevent the smell from permeating through your pack.
 The smell has been described as “rotting fish”.
 Mmm…rotting fish.

 Esbit has been reported to be hard to light.
 In my limited use, found the Esbit hard to light as well.